thepeacockproject/peacockprojectorg/docs/legal/privacy-policy.md

 When you complete a level in-game, if leaderboards are enabled, your score and other details about your session will be sent to us and stored indefinitely.

-When connecting to Peacock using the Steam version of HITMAN World of Assassination (appid: `1659040`), if Steam authentication is set to `BACKEND` (in `options.ini`), the Steam session ticket will be sent to us for validation and a hashed version of this will be stored until it expires (this is managed by Steam, usually no longer than 3 weeks from when it was created).
+When connecting to Peacock using the Steam version of HITMAN World of Assassination (appid: `1659040`), if Steam authentication is set to `BACKEND` (in `options.ini`), the Steam session ticket will be sent to us for validation and a hashed version of this will be stored until it expires (the expiry time is managed by Steam, usually no longer than 3 weeks from when it was created).

 ## What do we use this data for?